thrust-team/mpropep/README.md

 Easier than ever!
 Just download the files or clone the repo in your favorite folder.
 This repo also includes the executable, propellant data and thermochemical data.

 ## Usage example
-Choosing the equilibrium solver with exit area ratio condition, the following code exctracts the characteristic velocity of the combustion of an oxidant and a fuel with a set mass ratio.
+Choosing the equilibrium solver with exit area ratio condition, the following code extracts the characteristic velocity of the combustion of an oxidant and a fuel with a set mass ratio.
 ```
 mpropepPath = pwd; % mpropep initialization
 mkdir .mpropep;